jorgemoralespou/lab-devconfcz24/workshop/content/24-updating-instructions.md

 In the separate web browser window where the demo workshop is running, terminate the workshop session (see picture below) and create a new workshop session from the training portal.
-You should now see the modifications you made.
+You should now see the modifications you made. `DO NOT TERMINATE THIS WORKSHOP`

 {{< figure src="../images/workshop-controls.png" >}}

 Note that obviously we used the embedded editor provided by the workshop session to update the workshop files.
 When working from your own local computer you can